sharismlab/Pyweibo/README.md

     python pyweibo.py api -a RT -u http://www.weibo.com/2820349024/zfGX5f0bN

+Resume API extraction

+    python pyweibo.py api -a resume (useful if API has failed)

 Generate repost map (.dot graph file) from a post URL

     python pyweibo.py crawl -a map -u http://www.weibo.com/2820349024/zfGX5f0bN

 You can also use use the bash wrapper on Linux system